stevephan98/stevephan/README.md

 # stevephan.io
 My personal portfolio website using Django.
+Styled using Bootstrap.
+This is a static site.